SOBotics/Botpy/README.md

     sudo -H pip3.6 install BotpySE

+# Quick start

+You should be able to import BotpySE in your program.

+    import BotpySE as bp

+Once imported, to initialise a really simple bot with all the default commands, do the following:

+    bot = bp.Bot("<enter bot name here>", bp.all_commands, [1], [], "stackoverflow.com", "<enter email for SE>", "<enter password for SE>")

+The first argument is the bot name.
+Pings to the name (`@<enter bot name here>`) will run the appropriate commands.
+The seconds argument is

 # Changelog

+ - **v0.6.6**: Implement a reboot method (#6).
  - **v0.6.5**: Use logging instead of prints.
  - **v0.6.4**: Let Botpy users override commands and choose privileges.
  - **v0.6.3**: Allow addition of files to be synced with Redunda.